mariochampion/gitmynotes/README.md

 ## to do
 * write real instructions

+* create a github for non-devs one-pager? video?

 * there is some issue with loops and passing batch not original maxnotes, also when initial maxnotes greater than batchnotes AND greater than folder notecount there is BUG!